tracy8/tracy8/README.md

     😃 Hello 👋🏻,

 <p font-family: 'verdana'>I am Murenzi C Tracy, a Full time Developer
-and I have been in IT Profession for over 3+ Years.
-Most of my projects are built in Javascript and its frameworks including Vue.js, React.js, Node.js.
+and I have been in IT Profession for over 3+ Years. <br> Most of my projects are built in Javascript and its frameworks including Vue.js, React.js, Node.js.
 </p>

 - 💻 Most used line of code `git commit -m "init"`
-- 👯 I’m looking to collaborate on web development, open source project.
+- 👯 I’m looking forward to collaborate on web development, open source project.
 - 📫 How to reach me: tracymurenzi@gmail.com.
 - 📌 More about me: https://tracym.netlify.app/
 - 💬 Ask me about Vue.js, React, Node.js, I am glad to help